Norman Yardley: Playing the Invincibles

-Following Brian Sellers resignation, Yardley was appointed Yorkshire captain at the start of the 1948 season.
+Following Brian Sellers' resignation, Yardley was appointed Yorkshire captain at the start of the 1948 season.
 With his England commitments and other absences, he only played in 12 County Championship matches.
 He had not toured the West Indies with MCC in 1947–48, when Gubby Allen captained the side.
 However, Yardley resumed his leadership of England when Australia, captained by Bradman, toured the country without losing a match.
 Yardley led the MCC in an early match against the tourists, and captained England in a Test trial, but only played three other games, all for Yorkshire, before the first Test, with a top score of 46.

 In the first Test, England were bowled out for 165 after Yardley won the toss and batted in difficult conditions.
 Wisden did not blame Yardley for the collapse as England did not bat well.
 He then set defensive fields to keep down Australia's scoring rate, taking a wicket himself with his fourth ball as part of figures of two for 32.
 The Australian batsmen found it difficult to score quickly against the negative tactics but still established a lead of 344.
-Yardley batted an hour in the second innings to score 22 but Australia recorded an eight wicket win.
+Yardley batted for an hour in the second innings to score 22 but Australia recorded an eight-wicket win.
 Before the second Test, Yardley played for Yorkshire against the Australians, and although unsuccessful with the bat, took two for nine with the ball, his first wickets of the season for his county.

 England adopted an aggressive strategy in the second Test, but could not avoid a second defeat.
 Yardley frequently changed his bowlers to unsettle the Australians in their first innings, and took two for 35 himself as England briefly held the advantage.
 However, the lower order batsmen mounted a recovery, Yardley being criticised for his reluctance to bowl Doug Wright.
 The England captain then arrested a batting collapse by adding 87 with Denis Compton, scoring 44 himself, but Australia led by 135 on first innings.
 Yardley took two wickets in two balls in Australia's second innings, narrowly missing a hat-trick when Keith Miller only just got his bat down on the ball to avoid being bowled, and had figures of two for 36, but Australia scored 460 for seven and bowled England out for 186.
 In between Tests, Yardley scored his only century of the season, but his contributions to the third Test were minimal.
 He scored 22 and bowled four wicketless overs.
 However, the home side fought back in the match, for which Len Hutton was dropped.
 England scored 363 and bowled out Australia for 221.
-They scored 174 for three before declaring, but rain intervened to prevent Yardley pushing for a win.
+They scored 174 for three before declaring, but rain intervened to prevent Yardley from pushing for a win.